NOC-MSM/pyBDY/README.md

 The pyBDY module can be tested using the bench marking namelist bdy file in the inputs folder.
-To check the outputs of the benchmark test, these can be visualised using the plotting script within the test_scripts folder.
+To check the outputs of the benchmark test, these can be visualised using the plotting script within the plotting folder.
 A local version of the benchmark data can be downloaded from [here](https://gws-access.jasmin.ac.uk/public/jmmp/benchmark/).
 The ./benchmark directory should reside as a subfolder of ./inputs.
 The